About the Repository

 The Repository of Historical Gun Laws was constructed using search terms likely to identify gun laws, in databases likely to contain such laws, and in time periods likely to be of interest to researchers.
 It is not comprehensive, but is rather designed to provide a broad, deep, and representative sample of the kinds of gun laws that have existed throughout English and American history.
 The Repository does not include information concerning the repeal, amendment, interpretation, or enforcement of any of the laws included in the database and makes no representation about the past or current effectiveness of these laws.

 The HeinOnline Session Law Library was searched using the term “gun” and searches were done from the earliest date available until the session encompassing 1934.
 This search term provided results including the words “gunpowder”, “shotgun”, “punt-gun”, “machine-gun” and “gun.”
-The search term also resulted in an enormous number of irrelevant results especially for the word “begun,” additionally a surprising number of place names include the word “gun” or “gunpowder.”
+The search term also resulted in an enormous number of irrelevant results, especially for the word “begun” and a surprising number of place names including the word “gun” or “gunpowder.”
 For the period from the earliest available session laws until 1900, a separate keyword search was conducted for each year for each state, for example, a search for the term “gun” limited to the year 1834 in the state of Massachusetts.
 For the period from 1901-1934 a single search for each state was done, with a single, collective review conducted of the results for that entire time period.
 The substantive review remained unchanged.

 The Making of Modern Law database was searched using the search: “gun or pi*tol or rifle” with the date range “1600-1900.”
 Results were then reviewed for relevance.
-Excluded results included militia and police firearm purchasing records, speeches and historical articles including the search terms.
+Excluded results included militia and police firearm purchasing records, speeches, and historical articles including the search terms.
 For the Making of Modern Law database a single search was conducted for the entire time period and results were then sorted chronologically and reviewed in that manner.
 Other sources including the Avalon Project, archive.org, Google Books and the HeinOnline State Statutes were reviewed using keyword searches closely following those used to search the Making Modern Law database.

 After the initial search and data entry a second level review of every statute in the database was conducted, by a law student research assistant, paralegal, or attorney.
 The reviewers compared the text of the statute included in the database with a PDF or JPG of the session law to make sure it was accurately represented.
 The reviewer also ensured the statute was accurately categorized by law type, location and date, and that the citation was correct.